radekstepan/ukraine/README.rst

     New method for posting env vars has been added.

-    Token authentication has been added too.
+    Token authentication per ukraine instance has been added too.

 chernobyl
     #. checks that your app's `package.json` file is in order